Team-Evolve/Evolver/README.md

 - [x] Added XMLManager class (using pugixml)
 - [x] Added Path and File classes
 - [x] Shader class is completed.
-- [x] Texture class is completed.
+- [x] TextureManager class is completed.
 - [x] Camera class is completed.
 - [x] Window class is completed.
 ### NEED TO RESEARCH
-- [ ] Model cache is too slow. => Last thought : obj is compressed file I don't need to cache other values (I think).
-Going to search for it anyway.
+- [ ] Model cache is too slow. => Last thought : obj is compressed file I don't need to cache values (I think).
+Going to search it anyway.